 All these numbers are generally also compatible with inclusive free minutes packages, where as 084 & 087 (business rate) and 09 & 118 (premium rate) numbers generally aren’t compatible with free minutes allowances.
 Of course there may be exceptions, as it’s at the discretion of your phone company whether they offer an unusual free-calls promo for business-rate numbers, but it’s a legal requirement by Ofcom that 03 numbers are charged no more expensively than 01 & 02 numbers are (within the UK).

-We can’t tell you a specific number of pence per minute charged, though, because that varies depending on your phone provider and your specific tariff / contract terms with them.
+We can’t tell you a specific number of pence per minute charged, though, because that varies depending on your choice of network operator / service provider and your specific tariff / contract terms with them.

 To learn more about the costs associated with calling different types of phone numbers in the UK, check out our comprehensive guide to different phone number prefixes.